-- Work closely with Chief Executive Officer to develop and implement a comprehensive fundraising plan.
+- Work closely with the Chief Executive Officer to develop and implement a comprehensive fundraising plan.
 This plan will include a presumption of growth and diversification of funding streams.

 - Establish priorities to achieve goals for growth and milestones for progress against the plan and execute with the team.

-- Under the leadership of the CEO and the Board, develop appropriate cultivation strategies, moving donors and potential donors to close and/or upgrade gifts, make solo solicitations when appropriate, maintain stewardship contacts and forge relationships with new major gift prospects
+- Under the leadership of the CEO and the Board, develop appropriate cultivation strategies, moving donors and potential donors to close and/or upgrade gifts, make solo solicitations when appropriate, maintain stewardship contacts and forge relationships with new major gift prospects.

-- Create and expand on current development strategies, such as online campaigns, donor leveling, building up the new membership program, stewardship programs, new donor prospecting, material development, in-house events and external support for third party events, institutional giving programs and mail
+- Create and expand on current development strategies, such as online campaigns, donor leveling, building up the new membership program, stewardship programs, new donor prospecting, material development, in-house events and external support for third party events, institutional giving programs and mail campaigns.

 - Interpret and communicate status of development endeavors including how they compare against industry standards to Board of Directors.